dontwalk-design/dont-walk/content/work/SMR-Brand-Building.md

   subheading: Parliamentary  Recognition
 - template: paragraphs
   paragraphs: We created a newspaper version of the review specifically for members
     of both UK and Scottish parliaments.
-This allows ministers to consume information at a glance and the tabloid format hoped to encourage more engagement with SMR.
-    The document accompanied a parliamentary reception at Holyrood in 2017.
+This allows elected representatives to consume information at a glance and the tabloid format hoped to encourage more engagement with SMR.
+The document accompanied a parliamentary reception at Holyrood.
 - template: large-image
   one_image:
   - template: image-with-caption